Passive solar building design: Comparison to the Passive House standard in Europe

 There is growing momentum in Europe for the approach espoused by the Passive House (Passivhaus in German) Institute in Germany.
 Rather than relying solely on traditional passive solar design techniques, this approach seeks to make use of all passive sources of heat, minimises energy usage, and emphasises the need for high levels of insulation reinforced by meticulous attention to detail in order to address thermal bridging and cold air infiltration.
 Most of the buildings built to the Passive House standard also incorporate an active heat recovery ventilation unit with or without a small (typically 1 kW) incorporated heating component.

 The energy design of Passive House buildings is developed using a spreadsheet-based modeling tool called the Passive House Planning Package (PHPP) which is updated periodically.
 The current version is PHPP 9.6 (2018).
 A building may be certified as a "Passive House" when it can be shown that it meets certain criteria, the most important being that the annual specific heat demand for the house should not exceed 15kWh/m2a.

 Comparison to the Zero heating building

-With advances in ultra low U-value glazing a Passive House-based (nearly) zero heating building is proposed to supersede the apparently failed nearly-zero energy buildings in EU.
+With advances in ultra low U-value glazing a Passive House-based (nearly) zero heating building is proposed to supersede the nearly-zero energy buildings in EU.
 The zero heating building reduces on the passive solar design and makes the building more opened to conventional architectural design.

 The annual specific heat demand for the zero-heating house should not exceed 3 kWh/m2a.
 Zero heating building is simpler to design and to operate.
 For example: there is no need for modulated sun shading in zero-heating houses.